 - A detailed description of the location of the project

-- An Affidavit of Ownership or Control form (see page 6 of the Critical Area Permit application) must be completed, signed and notarized and include one of the following: 1) legal description and/or copy of the certified plat of the property or 2) a certified copy of the deed, lease, easement, or other instrument under which the applicant claims title, or permission from the owner of the property to carry out the proposed activity.
+- An Affidavit of Ownership or Control form must be completed, signed and notarized and include one of the following: 1) legal description and/or copy of the certified plat of the property or 2) a certified copy of the deed, lease, easement, or other instrument under which the applicant claims title, or permission from the owner of the property to carry out the proposed activity.

 - Applications must be accompanied by drawings that are produced, stamped and signed by one of the following professional groups: registered land surveyors, registered professional engineers or registered landscape architects.
 These individuals must be licensed in the state of South Carolina.
 DHEC OCRM will not accept hand drawings or other drawings not meeting these criteria.
 Applications with drawings judged to be inexact and unprofessional will not be placed on public notice and will be returned to the applicant.

-- A newspaper public notice (see page 5 of the Critical Area Permit Application for complete details) when available submit the affidavit of publication to DHEC OCRM.
+- A newspaper public notice when available submit the affidavit of publication to DHEC OCRM.
 The newspaper notice must run within fifteen days of the DHEC OCRM public notice.
 Affidavits of Publication outside of this window will be returned and a new ad will need to be placed in the appropriate newspaper.

 Once a complete application has been submitted, DHEC OCRM will run a 15 calendar day public notice.